open-sauced/intro/CONTRIBUTING.md

 4. **Review and Feedback**: Be prepared to receive feedback from project maintainers or collaborators.
 Review and address any comments or suggestions to refine your contribution.
 5. **Documentation Completion**: After your contribution is reviewed and accepted, your new section will become part of our project's documentation, enhancing its content for users and contributors.

-## Using Markdown for Documentation
+## Using Markdown for Intro to Open Source Course

 Markdown is a lightweight and easy-to-use markup language that allows you to format text in a readable and visually appealing way.
 When contributing to the Intro Course, it's important to use Markdown to structure and format your content effectively.